ROI Evidence for Channel Partner Incentive Programs

 • return on investment: 23%

 Top Performing Companies

-The IRF recently launched their “signature study” series on top-performing companies, which analyzed companies with high revenues upwards of $100+ million, good growth with greater than 5% revenue growth or stock price growth, excellent customer ratings with 90% customer retention or 90% customer satisfaction, 5% new customer acquisition rate, and excellent employee ratings with 90% employee satisfaction ratings or 90% employee retention.
+The IRF recently launched its “signature study” series on top-performing companies.
+They analyzed companies with high revenues upwards of $100+ million, good growth with greater than 5% revenue growth or stock price growth, excellent customer ratings with 90% customer retention or 90% customer satisfaction, 5% new customer acquisition rate, and excellent employee ratings with 90% employee satisfaction ratings or 90% employee retention.

 See the original 2017 Top Performer Study infographic

 Now, the IRF has added vertical industry studies.
 If a reader dives deep into the research of the 2019 Study on Top Performing Technology Companies, several ROI and ROO golden nuggets can be found deep inside.
 Fortunately, you have a guide; follow me into the underlying research slides.